Mason–Dixon line: History

 On November 14, 1963, during the bicentennial of the Mason–Dixon line, U.S. President John F. Kennedy opened a newly completed section of Interstate 95 where it crossed the Maryland–Delaware border.
 After the president, flanked by the governors of Delaware and Maryland, cut a ribbon opening the Interstate, they moved to the grassy median strip where a replica Mason and Dixon Marker had been placed for the bicentennial.
 There President Kennedy and the governors unveiled a limestone replica.
 It was one of his last public appearances before his assassination in Dallas, Texas.
 The Delaware Turnpike and the Maryland portion of the new road were later designated as the John F. Kennedy Memorial Highway.

 The Mason–Dixon line has been resurveyed three times: in 1849, 1900, and in the 1960s.

+In 2020, 30 volunteers, at the behest of the Maryland Geological Survey, started a project to locate and document the 226 remaining Mason–Dixon Line stones, which were placed every mile in the 18th century to mark the border between Pennsylvania and Maryland.
+The stones are historically significant because they represent one of the first geodetic surveys ever conducted in North America.
+The volunteers hope to get the stones listed on the National Register of Historic Places, which will help to preserve them for future generations.
+By 2023, the volunteers found 218 of the often-hidden 500-pound limestone stone markers quarried in England.